Image: With colleagues at a writing workshop at Universidade Lurio, Ilha de Mocambique

 With colleagues at a British Academy-funded writing workshop, Universidade Lurio, Ilha de Mocambique, November 2019

-Toby Green is Senior Lecturer in Lusophone African History and Culture at King's College London.
-Chair of the Fontes Historiae Africanae Committee of the British Academy, and Honorary Treasurer of the African Studies Association of the UK, Green was awarded a 2017 Philip Leverhulme Prize in History.
+Toby Green is Professor of Precolonial and Lusophone African History and Culture at King's College London.
+Chair of the Fontes Historiae Africanae Committee of the British Academy, Green is also a member of the Scientific Advisory Board of Collateral Global, and an Honorary Fellow of the Historical Association.
+He was awarded a 2017 Philip Leverhulme Prize in History.
 He is also an editor of the journal, African Economic History, and a member of the Executive Editorial Board of the Journal of West African History.

 Green's major historical publications are the sole-authored works The Rise of the Trans-Atlantic Slave Trade in Western Africa, 1300-1589 (CUP, 2012), and Inquisition: The Reign of Fear (Macmillan/St. Martin's Press, 2007); and, as editor or co-editor, Landscapes, Sources and Intellectual Projects of the West African Past (Brill, 2018), Guinea-Bissau: Micro State to 'Narco-State' (Hurst/OUP 2016) and Brokers of Change: Atlantic Commerce and Cultures in Pre-Colonial Western Africa (OUP, 2012).
-He has also published articles in journals including Atlantic Studies, Journal of African History, Journal of Global Slavery, History in Africa, Past and Present, and Slavery and Abolition.
-His new history of precolonial West Africa is written through the lens of economic and transnational links between West Africa and the world: A Fistful of Shells: West Africa From the Rise of the Slave Trade to the Age of Revolution was published by Allen Lane in the UK in January 2019, and by Chicago University Press in the US in March 2019; and in October 2019 it was awarded the Nayef Al-Rohdan Prize for Global Cultural Understanding.
+He has published articles in journals including Atlantic Studies, Journal of African History, Journal of Global Slavery, History in Africa, Past and Present, and Slavery and Abolition.

 Green has worked extensively with colleagues in West Africa and Brazil.
 He has co-organised events with institutions in Angola, Brazil, Ghana, Guinea-Bissau, Mozambique, Sierra Leone and The Gambia.
 He has also given lectures at research centres in Senegal, as well as at many universities in Europe and the USA.
 In June 2015 and April 2017 he co-organised with Lucy Duran (SOAS - Music) two workshops funded by the British Academy bringing together historians and musicians from the Greater Senegambia region of West Africa.
 He has received grants funding various research projects as Principal Investigator from the AHRC, British Academy, British Library, the European Union, and the Leverhulme Trust.